makicoding/DiaBeatIt/README.md

 ***
 ### Technical specification by page:

-#### Login:
+#### Login / Sign up:

-The user logs in with their google credientials and their email address is assigned as the username and saved to window localStorage.
-Whenever a user logs in, a data entry they make through the app will be saved together with their username, into MongoDB.
-If the user does not login with their google credentials and simply clicks the "Get started" button, localStorage will set the username to "Guest User".
-When the user clicks any of the sign out buttons in the app, localStorage will be cleared out and the user will be taken back to the splash page.
+The user logs in with their credientials and is assigned an ID for saving their data entries to MongoDB.
+The page is powered by Amazon Cognito, and the app uses Amazon DynamoDB to run MongoDB.
 <br></br>

 #### Calorie Entry:

 The user can enter their calorie intake by meal, drink or ingredient from a predefined list, or they can type in the information by manual entry.
 The data is then sent and stored in MongoDB.

 The app uses its own RESTful API.
 A RESTful API is an application program interface (API) that uses HTTP requests to GET, PUT, POST and DELETE data.
 This functionality is also known as CRUD (Create, Read, Update, Delete).